 What is the interest rate on VPF?

-What is the maximum and minimum amount that can be invested in VPF?
+What are the maximum and minimum amounts that can be invested in VPF?

 What is the difference between VPF and EPF?